yemyatthu1990/cmp-app/README.md

  - Clone the repository
  - Import the project in latest version of Android Studio
- - Create a file name usercentrics.properties inside the root project folder and assign Usercentrics' Setting ID to a property named settingId.
-For eg,  `settingId = "123456"`
+ - Create a file name usercentrics.properties inside the root project folder and assign Usercentrics' SettingsID to a property named settingsId.
+For eg,  `settingsId = "123456"`
  - Sync gradle  and run the app